Momansi96/reading-notes/Read04.md

 - Before you use a variable you need to announce that you want to use them, this involves creating a variable and giving it a name.
 (var name;)

-- Once you created the variable you can tell it what kind of information you want to stor in it.
+- Once you created the variable you can tell it what kind of information you want to store in it.
 (name = 'Mohammed'; )